xtuml/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.dnt.md

 8. Unit Test
 ------------
 8.1  Starting with a workspace that contains two projects, Project B has a
-	shared realized external entity, and Project A invokes this external entity
+	shared realized external entity, and Project A invokes this external entity.
+	The realized class has a static counter, that increment each time getCounter() method is invoked.
+When the class definition is deleted, the counter value is reset to 1.
 8.2 Launch only project A in verifier
 8.3 Execute test function that invokes the realized external entity
 8.4 Terminate and relaunch the verifier